acmutd/hackportal/README.md

   formatted commits.

 The repository already has these set up.
-Contributors only need to run `git commit`, and Commitizen will take care of the rest with a setup flow.
+Contributors only need to run `git commit`, and Commitizen will take care of the rest with a commit flow.
+If you would prefer to use your own IDE when making commits, make sure to follow the commit spec (Conventional Commits) below.

 ## Making Changes